 How to Fix the Problem

-label element and explicit
+label element and an explicit association using the

 Form elements that should have labels

 - Text entry fields, e.g.